Hendrik1704/EBE-PREEQ-HYDRO-TRANSPORT/README.md

 :exclamation: The execution script `noctua_script.sh` is specifically designed for the noctua cluster at the Paderborn University in Germany.
 You might have to write your own script to run it on a different machine.
 For the python scripts you might have to create your own virtual environment.
 This script is only meant as an example.

+:exclamation: To prepare the framework on the cluster, you can use the `noctua_PrepareFrameworkProductionRun.sh` job script, which downloads and installs all the modules.

 If you have to abort a computation you can clear the result directories by running the `CleanResults.sh` script.
 Keep in mind that this script also deletes the outputs of SMASH at the end.